Shark: Attacks

 Snorkeler swims near a blacktip reef shark.
 In rare circumstances involving poor visibility, blacktips may bite a human, mistaking it for prey.
 Under normal conditions they are harmless and shy.

-In 2006 the International Shark Attack File (ISAF) undertook an investigation into 96 alleged shark attacks, confirming 62 of them as unprovoked attacks and 16 as provoked attacks.
+In 2006, the International Shark Attack File (ISAF) undertook an investigation into 96 alleged shark attacks, confirming 62 of them as unprovoked attacks and 16 as provoked attacks.
 The average number of fatalities worldwide per year between 2001 and 2006 from unprovoked shark attacks is 4.3.

 Contrary to popular belief, only a few sharks are dangerous to humans.
 Out of more than 470 species, only four have been involved in a significant number of fatal, unprovoked attacks on humans: the great white, oceanic whitetip, tiger, and bull sharks.
 These sharks are large, powerful predators, and may sometimes attack and kill people.
-Despite being responsible for attacks on humans they have all been filmed without using a protective cage.
+Despite being responsible for attacks on humans, they have all been filmed without using a protective cage.

 The perception of sharks as dangerous animals has been popularized by publicity given to a few isolated unprovoked attacks, such as the Jersey Shore shark attacks of 1916, and through popular fictional works about shark attacks, such as the Jaws film series.
 Jaws author Peter Benchley, as well as Jaws director Steven Spielberg, later attempted to dispel the image of sharks as man-eating monsters.

 To help avoid an unprovoked attack, humans should not wear jewelry or metal that is shiny and refrain from splashing around too much.

 In general, sharks show little pattern of attacking humans specifically, part of the reason could be that sharks prefer the blood of fish and other common preys.
 Research indicates that when humans do become the object of a shark attack, it is possible that the shark has mistaken the human for species that are its normal prey, such as seals.
 This was further proven in a recent study conducted by researchers at the California State University's Shark Lab.
-According to footage caught by the Lab's drones, juveniles swam right up to humans in the water without any bites incidents.
+According to footage caught by the Lab's drones, juveniles swam right up to humans in the water without any bite incidents.
 The lab stated that the results showed that humans and sharks can co-exist in the water.